AvaloniaUI/avalonia-docs/docs/tutorials/music-store-app/displaying-images.md

 }
 ```

-This method returns a stream that can be used to load a bitmap from, either from a cache file or from the API.&#x20;
+This method returns a stream that can be used to load a bitmap from, either from a cache file or from the API.

 :::info
-Note that the cache is not active at this time, you will implement it later in the tutorial.&#x20;
+Note that the cache is not active at this time, you will implement it later in the tutorial.
 :::

-- So that you will see as soon as the cache becomes active, place a debug breakpoint at the following line:&#x20;
+- So that you will see as soon as the cache becomes active, place a debug breakpoint at the following line:;

 ```csharp
 return File.OpenRead(CachePath + ".bmp");